22f2001166/system-health-suite/README.md

 ## Setup

-Change the time for testing, currently it's between 15 to 60 minutes
+Clone the repo and change the time for testing, currently it's between 15 to 60 minutes

 ### Backend (FastAPI)